Big Ambitions Require Big Opportunities

 The Largest Honors College in Tennessee

 Nowhere else in the state will top academic performers find a richer, more diverse experience than at the Helen Hardin Honors College at the UofM.
 Memphis is the epicenter of culture, commerce and creativity.
 It's a city that has moved the world in more ways than one, and you, too, will be driven to do more.

-The Helen Hardin Honors Program has a wonderful reputation for attracting the brightest students.
+The Helen Hardin Honors College has a wonderful reputation for attracting the brightest students.
 They come largely because of our extraordinary professors, small classes, and never-ending opportunities to do research in a variety of disciplines.
 Our students are award winners, having won the Truman, Goldwater, Fulbright, and Rotary scholarships in recent years, as well as major campus awards.
-And that is what the Helen Hardin Honors Program is about — providing intellectual challenge and opportunities for outstanding students.
+And that is what the Helen Hardin Honors College is about — providing intellectual challenge and opportunities for outstanding students.

-Our Namesake, Mrs. Helen Hardin
+Our Namesake, Helen Hardin

 Helen Hardin was passionate about the city of Memphis.
 She and her husband, Jabie Hardin, were also longtime supporters of the University of Memphis.
-Before her death at the age of 95, Helen Hardin gave a significant gift to the University for the benefit of honors students; in recognition of her generosity, the program was named the Helen Hardin Honors Program.
-In both life and death, Mrs. Hardin helped shape a better Memphis.
-As co-founder of wholesale food distributor Hardin's-Sysco, Mrs. Hardin was known for her entrepreneurial spirit, and she the perfect role model for honors students.
+Before her death at the age of 95, Helen Hardin gave a significant gift to the University for the benefit of honors students; in recognition of her generosity, the program was named the Helen Hardin Honors College.
+In both life and death, Helen Hardin helped shape a better Memphis.
+As co-founder of wholesale food distributor Hardin's-Sysco, Hardin was known for her entrepreneurial spirit, and she was the perfect role model for honors students.
 The Hardin legacy lives on in this honors-only academic environment that encourages hard work, rigorous study and high expectations.